 The library can also help instructors add library-licensed course materials in Blackboard such as links to ebooks, streaming videos, and other affordable learning solutions.

 The library also provides e-reserves for library materials and course materials provided by instructors.
 At this time, our scanning service for physical course reserve items is suspended.
 All submissions received prior to 4/2/2020 have been processed.
-Please contact our Course Reserves department at email@example.com with your questions.
+Check to see if your course textbook is available via OneSearch.
+RedShelf and VitalSource have ended complimentary access.
+Please contact our Course Reserves department at firstname.lastname@example.org with your questions.

 You might also consider finding and using resources and tools that will continue to be free and openly available to you and your students after the crisis is over.
 Check out the library's OER research guide for information on where to look, or contact the Open Education Librarian, Cristina Springfield (email@example.com).